FLORIAN4600/BlueMapOfflinePlayerMarkersForge/README.md

 ### Edit:
 I am actually trying to do a modfile that can support multiple Forge versions\
-This is a really bad idea of mine, as I am stuck trying to compare some method parameters with an array of elements, to see if it would fit\
+~~This is a really bad idea of mine, as I am stuck trying to compare some method parameters with an array of elements, to see if it would fit~~\
 **I have two ways to go:**
 - either target specific functions that must not have the same amout of parameters with the same name and return type
-- or continue scratching my head and trying a lot of things until I find a way
+- ~~or continue scratching my head and trying a lot of things until I find a way~~ <br><br>
-- *(or just do a file per group of minor versions (like one for 1.20-1.20.2, one for 1.20.3-1.20.4, one for 1.20.5, one for 1.20.6, one for 1.21, and so on and so forth from 1.18 to 1.21)
+  Warning: DO NOT MIND MY CHEAP FIXES and my ugly code.
+If it works, it works.\
+  I will soon post an updated version that supports Mc 1.20-1.20.4